St James C of E Primary School

 As Mathematicians we will be learning to –

-As geographers we will be learning about – Mapping Skills and the River Nile
+As geographers we will be learning about

-Our PE sessions are on WEDNESDAYS.
+Our PE sessions are on Thursdays.
 The children should come to school in their PE Kits including white trainers as most of our PE will take place outside.
 They will also need a navy tracksuit for when the weather is cooler.

 At Home: